project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_framework_in_sunbird.md

 - Topic: Details of the concept
 ```

-Any adopter wants to create a new category, which does not belong to the categories available in the Sunbird predefined category list, you must communicate with [Sunbird Team](info@sunbird.org).
-A user can select one or more category amongst the defined categories and can rename it.
+Send a mail to [Sunbird Team](info@sunbird.org), if you want to create a new master category that is not part of Sunbird's predefined category list.
+You can however select and rename an existing category

-For example, for the organization ABC organization the framework name is ABC and code as abc1; the category **Resources** is to be added within the organization. **Resources** defines the various water resources and contains the terms as River, Spring, Sea and so on.
+For example, for ABC organization the framework name is ABC and code is abc1.
+The category **Subject** is renamed to **Resources**.
+The **Resources** category defines the various water resources and has the terms as River, Spring, Sea and so on.

 ## Prerequisites